-The above notwithstanding, the completed project must be able to contribute positively to the economic enhancement of the affected area and the city, particularly with regard to providing a broad mix of uses, diverse housing, and diverse employment opportunities, including[ ${7}$ ] but not limited to[ ${7}$ ] whether the construction workforce employed on all phases of the project will be paid no less than the prevailing minimum wages established for public works projects pursuant to HRS Chapter 104.
+The above notwithstanding, the completed project must be able to contribute positively to the economic enhancement of the affected area and the city, particularly with regard to providing a broad mix of uses, diverse housing, and diverse employment opportunities, including[,] but not limited to[,] whether the construction workforce employed on all phases of the project will be paid no less than the prevailing minimum wages established for public works projects pursuant to HRS Chapter 104.

-- (F) When an applicant seeks to exceed the base height or density through a special district permit, the following conclusions must be made: - Additional project elements that provide community benefits beyond what would otherwise be required have been incorporated into the project plan, as described in Section 21-9.100-9(e); - (ii) The increase in height or FAR is reasonably related to the level of community benefits provided; - (iii) The additional FAR or height will not be detrimental to the quality of the neighborhood character or urban design, and will not negatively impact any adopted public views; and - (iv) The provision of community benefits in conjunction with the increase in FAR or height will further the goals and objectives of the TOD special district and the applicable neighborhood TOD plan.
+- When an applicant seeks to exceed the base height or density (F) through a special district permit, the following conclusions must be made: - (i) Additional project elements that provide community benefits beyond what would otherwise be required have been incorporated into the project plan, as described in Section 21-9.100-9(e); - The increase in height or FAR is reasonably related to the (ii) level of community benefits provided; - (iii) The additional FAR or height will not be detrimental to the quality of the neighborhood character or urban design, and will not negatively impact any adopted public views; and - (iv) The provision of community benefits in conjunction with the increase in FAR or height will further the goals and objectives of the TOD special district and the applicable neighborhood TOD plan.

 - (2) Building area.
-Within the TOD special district, the building area standard for zoning lots in the apartment mixed-use and industrial mixed-use districts, as set forth in Tables 21-3.3 and 21-3.5, respectively, are not applicable. - (3) Yards, setbacks, street facade, and building placement.
+Within the TOD special district, the building area standard for zoning lots in the apartment mixed-use and industrial mixed-use districts, as set forth in Tables 21-3.3 and 21-3.5, respectively, are not applicable. - (3) Yards, setbacks, street facade, and building placement. - (A) Required yards (in feet) in a TOD special district are as follows:

-Required Ya rd Standards B-2 and BMX-3 Districts Apartment and Apartment Mixed Use Districts Industrial and Industrial Mixed Use Districts
+Required Yard Standards B-2 and BMX-3 Districts Apartment and Apartment Mixed Use Districts Industrial and Industrial Mixed Use Districts

-Minimum Front Setback All Streets 5 [+]
+Minimum Front Setback 1 All Streets 5 ^[4]

 Non-Key Street 10 None

-Maximum Front Setback Key Street 10 15 10
+Maximum Front Key Street 10 15 10

-[Non-Key Street 10 N/A N/A]
+Setback 1 [Non-Key Street 10 N/A N/A]

-Highway 15
+Highway2 15